jekyll/jekyll/docs/_docs/deployment-methods.md

 [Aerobatic](https://www.aerobatic.com) has custom domains, global CDN distribution, basic auth, CORS proxying, and a growling list of plugins all included.

 Automating the deployment of a Jekyll site is simple.
 See our [Jekyll docs](https://www.aerobatic.com/docs/static-site-generators/#jekyll) for more details.
-Your built site deployed to our highly-available, globally distributed hosting service.
+Your built `_site` folder is deployed to our highly-available, globally distributed hosting service.